-- C. Employees may opt to apply up to forty (40) hours of compensation for program related accreditation activities.
+C. Employees may opt to apply up to forty (40) hours of compensation for program related accreditation activities.
 This option is available no more than every other year with the approval of the employee's immediate supervisor.
-Documentation must be received by the Human Resource Development Department no later than July 10 for the prior year. - 3.
-Payment
+Documentation must be received by Human Resources no later than June 30 for the prior year.

+3. Payment